 As long as you did not agree to the audit assessment, you may be able to address a bad audit result through the IRS internal channels, even after the time for a tax court filing has elapsed.
-If you owe money to the IRS based on an audit, you may be able to request that the IRS look at additional factors that you might have been discovered after the audit was over.
+If you owe money to the IRS based on an audit, you may be able to request that the IRS look at additional factors that you might have discovered after the audit was over.
 This is known as audit reconsideration.
 If you can’t defeat the assessment, other government programs such as the Fresh Start Initiative, Offer in Compromise, or payment plans can help alleviate your tax problem.

 TaxHelpers Can Help You At All Stages Of The Audit Process?

 Our lawyers get involved at various stages of the tax audit process.
 Many clients come to us immediately upon getting contacted by taxing agencies (early intervention).
 Others start the tax audit on their own or with their accountant and turn to our tax attorneys when they feel that the process is starting to overwhelm them.
 Often, we are asked to step in once a taxing agency has made an unfavorable adjustment to the taxpayer’s tax liability.

 Our audit management is grounded in extensive preparation for the audit.
 Although our tax attorneys have achieved excellent results at every stage of the tax audit process, we feel that the best results are achieved through early intervention.